 - 1. The core and L3 frequencies are for reference only.
 Note that maximum L3 frequency is design dependent.
-Some examples may represent core or L3 frequencies which are not useful, not supported, or not tested for the MPC7457; see Section 1.5.2.3, "L3 Clock AC Specifications," for valid L3_CLK frequencies and for more information regarding the maximum L3 frequency. - 2.
-These core frequencies are not supported by all speed grades; see Table 8.
+Some examples may represent core or L3 frequencies which are not useful, not supported, or not tested for the MPC7457; see Section 5.2.3, "L3 Clock AC Specifications," for valid L3 CLK frequencies and for more information regarding the maximum L3 frequency. - 2.
+Not all core frequencies are supported by all speed grades; see Table 8 for minimum and maximum core frequency specifications.